FAQ: The Good Neighbor’s Guide

-  - Eaglesgate has two community-wide garage sales each year, usually during the first week of May and the last week of September, on a Friday and Saturday, from 8 a.m. until 5 p.m. each day.
+- Eaglesgate has one community-wide garage sales each year, usually during the first week of May on a Friday and Saturday, from 8 a.m. until 5 p.m. each day.
 The Association promotes the sales in the daily newspaper, online, with entrance signs and in other ways.
 Residents may not hold individual garage sales.

 - How do new residents get trash service started?

 - Trash service is not included in the Association dues, so new residents must obtain trash service on their own.